azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab4-conditionalResources.md

 ![lab3 resources](/workshops/arm/images/lab3Resources.png)

-* The vNet (and subnet) are fixed variables for both the name and the address space, so additional VMs deoployed to this resource group using this template would share the same networking.
-This is fine, but let's make them parameters with defauilts so that they can be overriden if need be
+* The vNet (and subnet) are fixed variables for both the name and the address space, so additional VMs deployed to this resource group using this template would share the same networking.
+This is fine, but let's make them parameters with defaults so that they can be overriden if need be.
 * This template creates first level Managed Disks for the OS (30GB) and the data disk (1023GB), with unique names prefixed with the vmName.
 * The PIP and NIC are fixed names and would conflict if a second was added